Actindo-AG/Documentation/Fulfillment/Operation/02_CheckShipment.md

   	The shipment has been delivered.

   - ![Error](../../Assets/Icons/Warning02.png "[Error]") (Error)
     The shipment has given an error.
 A shipment is set to error only when the fulfiller reports an error due to a number of reasons.
-For detailed information, see [Handle an error in a shipment](../Troubleshooting/01_HandleErrorShipment.md).
+For detailed information, see [Handle an error status](../Troubleshooting/01_HandleErrorStatus.md).

   - Empty
     No information on the shipment status has been received from the fulfiller.